-Cristian Neacsu, violinist and conductor, is chair of the music department at Walla Walla University, a position he has held since 2018.
+Cristian Neacsu, violinist and conductor, served as chair of the music department at Walla Walla University from 2018 to 2020.
 He previously taught at Burman University where he was assistant professor of music and the orchestra director, a position he had held since 2013.
 He was born and raised in Romania, where he started violin lessons at age seven.
 He came to the United States in 2005 to study music at Andrews University, where he won the AU Young Artist Competition in 2005 and 2007 and completed a B.Mus. in 2008.
 He subsequently completed an M.Mus. at the University of Cincinnati College Conservatory of Music in 2010, and a D.M.A. at the University of Illinois in 2013.

 Neacsu has collaborated with and been mentored by prominent artists such as Stefan Milenkovich, Piotr Milewski, Herbert Blomstedt, Sherban Lupu, Berick Yehonatan, Carla Trynchuk, Kurt Sassmannshaus, Guillaume Tardif, Claudio Gonzales, Corina Bololoi, and Octavian Ratiu among others, as well as noted groups such as the Jupiter and Pacifica string quartets.